 Take your machining productivity to new heights

-Machining STRATEGIST is a technological leader in this area with many unique machining strategies for generating world-class machining programs.
-At the same time, many of these strategies can improve the productivity of older CNC machines with dramatically reduced air cutting time and programs with smooth arcs which help to maintain continuous machine tool motion.
+Machining STRATEGIST is a technological leader in this area with many unique machining strategies for generating world-class machining programmes.
+At the same time, many of these strategies can improve the productivity of older CNC machines with dramatically reduced air cutting time and programmes with smooth arcs which help to maintain continuous machine tool motion.

 Installed in a CAD/CAM office or on the shop-floor, Machining STRATEGIST can take your machining capabilities to new levels and productivity to new heights.